alphagov/govuk_publishing_components/docs/javascript-modules.md

 ### Module structure

-A module must add its constructor to `GOVUK.Modules` and it must have a `start` method.
+A module must add its constructor to `GOVUK.Modules` and it must have an `init` method.
 The simplest module looks like:

 ```javascript
 (function(Modules) {